ordpool-space/cat21/README.md

 1. **nLockTime Value**: A transaction is recognized as a CAT-21 mint if its [`nLockTime`](https://en.bitcoin.it/wiki/NLockTime) value is set to `21`.
 This is a hard requirement, meaning it **shall** be followed for the transaction to be acknowledged as a CAT-21 mint.
 2. **Transaction Type**: A CAT-21 mint transaction should be a payment to a pay-to-taproot (P2TR) address (which starts with `bc1p`).
 This recommendation is made to ensure consistency within the protocol and to ensure the best compatibility with existing Ordinals-aware wallets.
 However, this is not a strict requirement.
 Other types of addresses may be used, but P2TR is preferred.
 3. **First Output Matters**: For a mint transaction, only the first output is important.
 It defines the recipient of the CAT-21 mint.
 All other inputs and outputs are ignored.
 Therefore, every Bitcoin transaction can create exactly one cat.
-4. **Ownership**: The ownership of a CAT-21 asset is determined by the entity controlling the first Satoshi in the transaction output, in line with the [Ordinal Theory](https://docs.ordinals.com/overview.html).
+4. **Ownership**: The ownership of a CAT-21 ordinal is determined by the entity controlling the first Satoshi in the transaction output, in line with the [Ordinal Theory](https://docs.ordinals.com/overview.html).
-5. **Image Association**: Each CAT-21 asset is intrinsically linked to an image.
+5. **Image Association**: Each CAT-21 ordinal is intrinsically linked to an image.
   This image is generated based on the transaction ID of the mint transaction, creating a unique pixelated cat image.

-### Transferring CAT-21 assets
+### Transferring CAT-21 ordinals

 1. CAT-21 can be transferred using standard Bitcoin transactions.
-2. The new owner of a CAT-21 asset is the entity controlling the first Satoshi of the mint transaction output.
+2. The new owner of a CAT-21 ordinal is the entity controlling the first Satoshi of the mint transaction output.
    This is the same concept that applies to Ordinals and Inscriptions – but for digital cat artifacts!

 ### Immutability

-1. Digital CAT-21 assets can't be destroyed, they are immutable on the Bitcoin blockchain.
+1. Digital CAT-21 ordinals can't be destroyed, they are immutable on the Bitcoin blockchain.
-2. If a CAT-21 asset is sent to a "burner" address, the cat still exists but no longer has an owner.
+2. If a CAT-21 ordinal is sent to a "burner" address, the cat still exists but no longer has an owner.
 (The cat is free!)

 ## Library and Tools